Aden Province: Creation of the Chief Commissioner's Province

 The territory of British Aden on a 1922 map.

 The issue gained urgency at the end of the 1920s when discussions on constitutional reforms in India began.
-Far-away Aden with its Arab majority could not be accommodated in a new federal India where a considerably empowered Bombay legislative assembly would remain in charge.
-Therefore, it was decided that, until the final status of Aden was decided, Bombay would yield its administrative control over the territory which would become a Chief Commissioner's Province under the direct control of the Viceroy.
-This status, which took effect on 1 April 1932, was expected to be short-lived, and one provision of the Government of India Act 1935, stated that "Aden shall cease to be a part of British India".
-In accordance with the Aden Colony Order, 1936, Aden became a Crown Colony under the full responsibility of the Colonial Office effective 1 April 1937.
-At the time, the British government had made it clear that it was unwilling to share control of such a vital imperial base or anything pertaining to it with an independent Indian administration.
-However, to mollify the Indian community which still opposed the transfer, links with India were not totally severed.
-While the District and Sessions Court of Aden became the Supreme Court of the new Colony, appeals could be made to the High Court of Judicature in Bombay in civil cases involving property and some civil rights cases, as well as in criminal cases.
-The Indian rupee maintained its official currency status.
+Far-away Aden, with its Arab majority, could not easily be accommodated in a new federal India, especially if a considerably empowered Bombay legislative assembly would remain in charge.
+Therefore, it was decided that, until the final status of Aden was decided, Bombay would give up its administrative control over the territory and it would become a "Chief Commissioner's Province" under the control of the Viceroy.

+This status, which took effect on 1 April 1932, was expected to be short-lived: one provision of the Government of India Act 1935, stated that "Aden shall cease to be a part of British India".
+And so it was: in accordance with the Aden Colony Order 1936, Aden became a Crown Colony under the direct responsibility of the Colonial Office, effective from 1 April 1937.
+At the time, the British government had made it clear that it was unwilling to share control of such a vital imperial base or anything pertaining to it with a future, nascent, and independent nation of India.
+However, to mollify the Indian community (which still opposed the transfer), links with India were not totally severed.
+While the District and Sessions Court of Aden became the Supreme Court of the new Colony, appeals therefrom lay to the High Court of Judicature in Bombay in civil cases involving property, some other civil rights cases, and criminal cases.
+Also, the Indian rupee maintained its official currency status.

-Sir Bernard Rawdon Reilly, who had been named Resident in 1931, then Chief Commissioner in 1932, became the first Governor of Aden Colony.
+Sir Bernard Rawdon Reilly, who had been named Resident in 1931, then Chief Commissioner in 1932, became the first Governor of Aden Colony in 1937.